Michigan Labor Laws Guide

 If not, the employer must pay the difference.

-Subminimum wage in Michigan (Training wage)
+Subminimum wage in Michigan (training wage)

+Michigan employers can pay employees aged 16 to 19 a subminimumtraining wage of $4.25 per hour.
 However, this wage rate only applies to the first 90 calendar days of employment.
-After this time period, these employees need to be paid at a regular minimum wage rate, at the least.
+After this period, these employees need to be paid at a regular minimum wage rate, at the very least.

 Exceptions to the minimum wage in Michigan

-Michigan once again refers to the federal FLSA regulations when it comes to determining categories of employees exempt from the minimum wage.
+Michigan once again refers to the federal FLSA regulations when it comes to determining categories of employees exempt from the minimum wage:

 Michigan payment laws